 My life today is the product of hundreds of amazing women who have supported me.
 Most of the groups I am in are full of women, and they all support each other, and they support ALL women.
 There is certainly no ‘supporting other women only at the expense of other women’

 The Historical Sew Fortnightly?
 Vastly women, and all of them helping each other, and complementing each other, and congratulating each other.
 3000 of them, 3 years, and only 3 times in 3 years have we had to remind a member to be kinder.
 We’ll welcome anyone who wants to create historical garments, and if someone has a question that isn’t relevant to our group, we point them to groups that might help.
 No competition.
 No one-upping.
 No ‘expense of other women’.

 Wellington Sewing Bloggers?
 30 amazing women who all help each other with sewing and life.
 No competition, no trying to one-up or do better.
 Just helping.
 Do you do the two things we say in the title?
 You can be in?
 Don’t do one of them, but have a question about one or the other?
 Still happy to help and support!

-My sewing classes are mostly women, and in every class the members help each other out with the actual class projects, as well as everything from recommendations for paediatricians, to networking, to wear to get the shoes someone is wearing.
+My sewing classes are mostly women, and in every class the members help each other out with the actual class projects, as well as everything from recommendations for paediatricians, to networking, to where to get the shoes someone is wearing.

 Yes, some people are bullies.
 Yes, sometimes we slip up and say something bullying.
 Yes, we need to not do that.
 Yes, bullying is BAD.